JAndrassy/WiFiEspAT/README.md

 * `beginMulticast` is not implemented
 * `write(callback)` variant of write function for efficient sending with a callback function
-* `getLinkId` returns the corresponding linkId of AT firmware for advanced use.
-It returns WIFIESPAT_NO_LINK if the UDP is not initialized.
-The valid range is from 0 to WIFIESPAT_LINKS_COUNT.

 ## Logging